nerbiz/Valinator/README.md

 ZeeValinator stops after the first error, per element.
 So if there are 3 rules for an element, and the second one fails, the third rule will not be checked, and it will move on to the next element, if there is one of course.

-ZeeValinator sets the CSS class 'zee-valinator-error' on input elements that contain an error, and it creates a span element with the 'zee-valinator-error-message' CSS class for the error messages.
-To change these classes, use these methods:
+ZeeValinator sets the CSS class 'zee-valinator-error' on input elements that contain an error, and it creates a span element with the 'zee-valinator-error-message' CSS class for the error messages, right after the corresponding input element.

 ```js
 // Pass validation rules to the validate() method